 If the requirements for a product or service are not clearly or completely set out, any project or design based on them cannot succeed.
 The increasing complexity of software systems and the dependency of organisations on their software systems stress the need for software-development projects to be successful.
 As product life cycles get shorter, and as technology enables more ways of producing goods and services, it is harder to meet a client’s requirements and deliver a new software system within the constraints of time, cost and quality.

-Whilst M883 focuses on products and services that are likely to involve a computer, it is still the case that when building any artefact (goods or services) it is important to ensure that the requirements are right.
-Therefore, M883 is appropriate to gathering requirements whether or not a computer is involved.
+While this course focuses on products and services that are likely to involve a computer, it is still the case that when building any artefact (goods or services) it is important to ensure that the requirements are right.
+Therefore, this course is appropriate to gathering requirements whether or not a computer is involved.

 You will not have to do any programming, but the course does assume that you are a competent computer user, able to use a word-processor, access the Web and use email.